PoulinConsulting/assignment-operator/assignment-operator.md

 ```
 Do the symbols `target_list` and `expression_list` look familiar?
 You saw them earlier in the syntax of the assignment statement.

-Do you realize what this means? ***Everything you've just learned about assignments and nested targets also applies to for loops.***
+This has massive implications. ***Everything you've just learned about assignments and nested targets also applies to for loops.***

 ### Standard rules for assignments